Paint Finish Buying Guide

 Matt paints contain high levels of pigment, offering great coverage; you can cover surfaces in fewer coats for quicker painting at a lower cost.

 Wiping regular matt paint can cause the finish to come off, so they are less suited for bathrooms, kitchens and cabinetry.
-But don’t worry matt finish fans!
-Here at Toolstation, you’ll also find scrubbable matt paints which can withstand more frequent cleaning.
+But don’t worry if you love a matt finish, here at Toolstation, you’ll also find scrubbable matt paints which can withstand more frequent cleaning.

 Advantages